 Quill finds the orb in one of the very first scenes of the film, and since then drops it on the ground and throws it up and catches it again - several times - before finding out that it contains a goddamn Infinity Stone.

 The planet Quill finds the Orb on: A dead world where pretty much all life appears to have been wiped out in some unknown cataclysmic event.

-We now have confirmation that Thanos' methodology in gaining followers essentially boils down to 'torture them until they develop Stockholm Syndrome and send them out to do my bidding'.
-With this in mind, Loki's sudden shift in characterisation between the first Thor movie and The Avengers is starting to make a lot more sense.
+We now have confirmation that Thanos's methodology in gaining followers essentially boils down to "torture them until they develop Stockholm Syndrome and send them out to do my bidding".
+With this in mind, Loki's sudden shift in characterization between the first Thor movie and The Avengers is starting to make a lot more sense.

-Word of God has now confirmed that the blue stone in Loki's scepter was indeed the Mind Stone.
-Since he got the scepter from Thanos, this suggests that Thanos probably hasnote or had, if he somehow failed to recover the Mind Stone after Loki was defeated (Though it seems safe to assume Nebula and Gamora were "adopted" by Thanos long before he might have lost the Mind Stone.) more methods at his disposal than just torture.
+Confirmation that the blue stone in Loki's scepter was indeed the Mind Stone.
+Since he got the scepter from Thanos, this suggests that Thanos probably had more methods at his disposal than just torture.
 Perhaps it's best we don't know exactly what was done to Nebula, Gamora, and Loki.